danielmacuare/img-conv/README.md

 - 🎨 **Rich Output**: Beautiful terminal tables and progress indicators
 - 📁 **Directory Management**: Automatic output directory creation

+> 💡 **Tip**: This repository includes sample JPEG images in the `samples/` directory - perfect for testing all commands!

 ## Quick Start

 ### 🚀 Try it instantly (no installation required)